-- Therapeutic dormitory:40 children.
+- Therapeutic dormitory: 40 children.

-- Post-hospitalization unit:60 children.
+- Post-hospitalization unit: 60 children.

 - Those benefiting from services: 100 children, aged 12-18.

-WIZO Ahuzat Yeladim, a therapeutic and post-hospitalization residential treatment facility is currently home to youth who suffer from behavioral, emotional and psychiatric problems and who need intensive care and supervision.
+WIZO Ahuzat Yeladim, a therapeutic and post-hospitalization residential treatment facility is currently home to youth who suffer from behavioural, emotional and psychiatric problems and who need intensive care and supervision.
 Very often these youth have failed at previous schools and treatment at Ahuzat Yeladim is often their last opportunity to succeed.

 All students at WIZO Ahuzat Yeladim reside in one of the three dormitories on campus The Sonia and Don Marejn Dormitory, The Rae and Tom Mandel Dormitory, The Jonas Dormitory.

-“Ha ‘Ahuza Ha’ktana” dormitory is a new therapeutic dormitory for children between the ages of 7-12 with behavioral and emotional problems.
+“Ha ‘Ahuza Ha’ktana” dormitory is a new therapeutic dormitory for children between the ages of 7-12 with behavioural and emotional problems.
 The dormitory was established in 2010 by WIZO and operates according to the regulations of the Ministry of Welfare.
 “Ha’Ahuza Ha’ktana” is designed as a two story house.
-The house contains a living room, a kitchen, a dining room, 5 sleeping rooms, play and computer space and an outdoor areas including animal therapy area, sports facilities and a therapeutic garden.
+The house contains a living room, a kitchen, a dining room, 5 sleeping rooms, play and computer space and outdoor areas including animal therapy area, sports facilities and a therapeutic garden.
 Also, there are small classrooms and a room for emotional therapy.